dinoplane/CS130Project/README.md

 4. Run `npm run build` to build the app.

+5. Rerun the tests with `npm run test`

-5. Run `npm run start` to start the client.
+6. Run `npm run start` to start the client.
 It should be running on `localhost:3000`

 ### Backend
+Link to Github Action: [here](https://github.com/dinoplane/CS130Project/blob/main/.github/workflows/python-package.yml)
+- Trigger the build by rerunning the action

 1. Navigate into the `backend` directory.